-Students may qualify for a Technical Certificate of Completion by completing a professional-technical program with an earned overall grade point average of at least 2.0 (C).
+Students may qualify for a Technical Certificate of Completion by completing a career and technical education program with an earned overall grade point average of at least 2.0 (C).
 A grade of C- or better is also required for each specific course listed within the program outline.
-This certificate is awarded for professional-technical programs that do not meet the criteria for other professional-technical certificates and consist of seven semester credits or less.
+This certificate is awarded for career and technical education programs that do not meet the criteria for other career and technical education certificates and consist of seven semester credits or less.

-Students may qualify for a Postsecondary Technical Certificate by completing a professional-technical program with an earned overall grade point average of at least 2.0 (C).
+Students may qualify for a Basic Technical Certificate by completing a career and technical education program with an earned overall grade point average of at least 2.0 (C).
 A grade of C- or better is also required for each specific course listed within the program outline.
-This certificate is awarded for completion of requirements in an approved professional-technical programs of instruction of at least eight semester credit hours and mastery of specific competencies drawn from requirements of business/ industry.
+This certificate is awarded for completion of requirements in an approved career and technical education program of instruction of at least eight semester credit hours and mastery of specific competencies drawn from requirements of business/industry.

-Students may qualify for a Technical Certificate by completing a professional-technical program with an earned overall grade point average of at least 2.0 (C).
+Students may qualify for an Intermediate Technical Certificate by completing a career and technical education program with an earned overall grade point average of at least 2.0 (C).
 A grade of C- or better is also required for each specific course listed within the program outline.
 This certificate is a credential awarded for the completion of requirements entailing at least 30 semester credit hours and less than one year of full-time work and includes mastery of specific competencies drawn from requirements of business/industry.

-Students may qualify for an Advanced Technical Certificate by completing a professional-technical program with an earned overall grade point average of at least 2.0 (C).
+Students may qualify for an Advanced Technical Certificate by completing a career and technical education program with an earned overall grade point average of at least 2.0 (C).
 A grade of C- or better is also required for each specific course listed within the program outline.
-This certificate is a credential awarded after completion of technical and technical support requirements entailing more than one academic year, a minimum of 52 semester credit hours, and mastery of specific competencies from business/industry.
+This certificate is a credential awarded after completion of technical and technical support requirements entailing more than one academic year, a minimum of 52 semester credit hours, and mastery of specific competencies from requirements of business/industry.

-Students may qualify for an Associate of Applied Science degree by completing a professional-technical program with an earned overall grade point average of at least 2.0 (C).
+Students may qualify for an Associate of Applied Science degree by completing a career and technical education program with an earned overall grade point average of at least 2.0 (C).
 A grade of C- or better is also required for each specific course listed within the program outline.
 Some courses may not be transferable to other institutions and some programs may require electives that fulfill general education requirements.

 Requirements are listed on page 50.
 Students should consult with an advisor when setting up their program of study.
-This degree is a credential awarded for completion of requirements entailing at least two but less than four years of full-time professional-technical study with a minimum of 60 semester credits (includes a minimum of 15 general education credits) and includes mastery of specific competencies drawn from requirements of business/industry.
+This degree is a credential awarded for completion of requirements entailing at least two but less than four years of full-time career and technical education study with a minimum of 60 semester credits (includes a minimum of 15 general education credits) and includes mastery of specific competencies drawn from requirements of business/industry.
 The A.A.S. degree has specific requirements in individual technical fields.
 An Associate of Applied Science degree for apprenticeship may be available at NIC for students who successfully complete four years (576 hours) of U.S. Office of Apprenticeship requirements.
 For information, call the NIC Admissions Office at (208) 769-3311.